TheMosquito/deepstream-open-horizon/README.md

 4. If this service and pattern are already published in your Exchange, skip ahead to step 9 to register your edge machine, otherwise follow these steps to publish it:

-5. Setup your machiine for open-horizon development
+5. Setup your machine for open-horizon development

 ```
 docker login ...